-21.9 Gq
+21.9 Gq Global CO2-C emission per minute

 Water shortage impact on agriculture

 It is expected around 1.2 billion people live in areas where severe water shortages and scarcity challenge agriculture, with very high drought frequency in rainfed cropland and pastureland areas or very high-water stress in irrigated areas.
 This implies that about oneout-of-six people on the planet faces severe water shortages or scarcity in agriculture, with about 15% of the rural population being at risk.
 It requires innovative technology to enhance agricultural output in waterstressed condition and conserve resources.